About Maggie

 Slow Crock Cooking Over Time

-Having arrived at the age just past the speed limit on many highways, I see by looking back that there is a thread that joins how I grew into being a psychotherapist.
+Having arrived at the age not too far past the speed limit on many highways, I see by looking back that there is a thread that joins how I grew into being a psychotherapist.
 I have always been drawn to being a caregiver.

 Turning On The Crock Pot